Last Updated on July 2, 2026 by Daniel Globe

 Easy Booking Management

 Direct booking with Thameslink also makes booking management simpler, because your ticket, payment, and travel details stay in one account.
-You can review, modify, and track each journey through a single dashboard, which reduces friction and keeps your online booking under your control.
+You can review, modify, and track each journey through a single dashboard.
 Thameslink can deliver your eTicket digitally or let you collect it, so you choose the method that fits your routine.
-If your plans change, you’re eligible for online refunds under National Rail Conditions, giving you clear recourse and real travel flexibility.
-Since you book direct, you avoid third-party complexity and keep every record aligned.
-That streamlined setup helps you move faster, stay informed, and travel with more autonomy, without hidden processes slowing you down.
+If your plans change, you’re eligible for online refunds under National Rail Conditions, giving you clear recourse.

 Thameslink Routes, Typical Fares, and Service Coverage

-Thameslink runs a 24-hour mainline commuter network linking Bedford, Luton, St Albans, and Cambridge with destinations such as Brighton and Sutton, so you can use it for both local and longer cross-London travel.
-The Thameslink service delivers route efficiency by keeping you moving across major corridors without forcing a transfer-heavy journey.
+Thameslink runs a mainline commuter network linking Bedford, Luton, St Albans, and Cambridge with destinations such as Brighton and Sutton, so you can use it for both local and longer cross-London travel.
+A new station, Cambridge South, opened on 28 June 2026, offering better connections between London and Cambridge and adding another option for journeys on this corridor.

-- Luton to Brighton: 69 miles in about 2 hours 27 minutes, with steady through services.
+- Luton to Brighton: around 69 miles, with steady through services.

-- Bedford: two off-peak trains per hour to Three Bridges and two semi-fast trains to Brighton.
+- Bedford: regular off-peak trains to Three Bridges and semi-fast services to Brighton.

-- Cambridge: hourly trains to King’s Cross and a Brighton service every 30 minutes.
+- Cambridge: frequent trains to King’s Cross and regular Brighton services.

 Frequently Asked Questions